Pa-Kette Electric Corp., Kearney, Nebraska

 This was the first of several models ("Pee-Wee", "Tinytone") sold by Western Manufacturing Company over the following decade.

-The Pa-Kette was originally advertised for $1 plus postage.
-It's memorable now mostly for its cabinet size and layout — a true shirt pocket radio in design even if not quite in fact.
+The Pa-Kette was originally advertised for $3.99 plus postage (see Radio Mirror ad below, sent to me by Dan Hughes).
+This radio is memorable now for its unique way of packaging a crystal radio, for its cabinet size and layout — a true shirt pocket radio in design even if not quite in fact.